The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Load Antenna Rules

-The method calculates each layer's antenna factors through OpenDB APIs, the data is stored for future use in the checking process.
+The following method calculates each layer's antenna factors through OpenDB APIs, the data is stored for future use in the checking process.

 ```Tcl
 proc load_antenna_rules { } {